SFDO-Tooling/CumulusCI/docs/headless.rst

 variables with specific prefixes, CumulusCI can detect and register those services for use when running tasks and flows.

-Environment variables that define CumulusCI services ahere to the following format:
+Environment variables that define CumulusCI services adhere to the following format:

 .. code:: console